13 Memorable Facts About Cats the Musical

 11. The original Broadway production used more than 3000 pounds of yak hair.

 Major productions of Cats use meticulously crafted yak hair wigs, which currently cost around $2300 apiece and can take 40 hours or more to produce.
 Adding to the expense is the fact that costumers can’t just recycle an old wig after some performer gets recast.
 “Each wig is made specifically for the actor,” explains wigmaker Hannah McGregor in the above video.
 Since people tend to have differently shaped heads, precise measurements are taken of every cast member’s skull before he or she is fitted with a new head of hair. “[Their wigs] have to fit them perfectly,” McGregor adds, “because of the amount of jumping and skipping they do as cats.”
 Perhaps it should come as no surprise that, over its 18-year run, the first Broadway production used 3247 pounds of yak hair.
 (In comparison, the heaviest actual yaks only weigh around 2200 pounds.)

 In December 2014, Cats returned to the West End with an all-new cast and music.
 “The Rum Tum Tugger,” a popular Act I song, was reimagined as a hip hop number.
 “I’ve come to the conclusion, having read [Old Possum’s Book of Practical Cats] again, that maybe Eliot was the inventor of rap,” Webber told the press.

 13. Another revival featured an internet-famous feline for one night only.

 — CATS on Broadway (@CatsBroadway) October 1, 2016

-On September 30, Grumpy Cat made her Broadway debut in Cats, briefly taking the stage with the cast.
+On September 30, the late Grumpy Cat—who passed away in May—made her Broadway debut in Cats, briefly taking the stage with the cast.
 Despite being named Honorary Jellicle Cat, she hated every minute of it.